edge-cloud/www.edge-cloud.net/_posts/2023-06-25-move-your-dns-to-route53.md

 ```

 Note that even if you are running this AWS CLI command on a Linux-based machine - like AWS CloudShell - you have to specify the file via the *file://filename* format.

+This way we could write a quick shell script that iterates through a list of domain names and "Auth Codes", calling the above AWS CLI command for each of them.

 # Optimize DNS records (Optional)